niklas/niklas.github.com/source/_posts/2012-02-22-arranged-marriage-between-draper-and-rjs.markdown

 {% gist 1888149 %}

-Put this into an initializer or your favoured monkeypatch cage and require it once during application startup.
+Put this into an initializer or your favored monkey patch cage and require it once during application startup.

 And it may prevail